cod-OR/CP-and-DSA/README.md

 # Data-Structures-and-Algorithms And CP

-Hi,
-I started my Competitive programming journey in January 2020.
-Since then I have come across many methods and algorithms as well as some time-saving-techniques.
-I intend to gather as much of them as possible in this repository for my use and, of course, for the community.  <br>
+This repository contains all of my competitive programming templates.
-All contributions and comments are welcome.
+Any suggestions and comments are welcome.

 My Profiles -
 <br>